Transforming a Kriegsmarine Sailor into a Goth with an Aphrodisiacal Mensur Scar

 Mensurfechten: Fencing in a Confined Space

-The Nazis officially banned academic fencing in 1933, forcing the duels to not only go underground, but to escalate.
-In 1940 alone, over 100 duels ensued in secret during this time period.
-The ban on academic fencing was eventually lifted in 1953 and the “sport” continues to this day.
+The Nazi regime officially banned academic fencing in 1933, driving the practice underground and, in some cases, intensifying it.
+In 1940 alone, over 100 secret duels were reported.
+The ban was eventually lifted in 1953, and the “sport” continues to be practiced today.

-The scars, which are called Schmisse, were considered aphrodisiacs.
-In fact, the more disfiguring the scar, the more attractive it was to the opposite sex.
-Nineteenth century German writer and journalist, Otto Bierbaum illustrates this point in his 1897 novel Stilpe: “My fiancée only wants me to have a good-looking schmiss,” asserts the protagonist, highlighting the allure and sexual power of the facial scar.
-Thus, the Mensur scar was regarded as a kind of status symbol that often carried the reward of success, financial security, and love.
+The scars—known as Schmisse—were once considered aphrodisiacs.
+In fact, the more disfiguring the scar, the greater its perceived appeal to the opposite sex.
+The nineteenth-century German writer and journalist Otto Bierbaum illustrates this in his 1897 novel Stilpe, where the protagonist remarks, “My fiancée only wants me to have a good-looking schmiss,” underscoring the scar’s erotic and social power.
+As such, the Mensur scar functioned as a status symbol, often associated with success, financial security, and romantic desirability.

 Courage, Self-Confidence, and a Tribute to the Ancestors

-Today, German statute stipulates that the goal of academic fencing is to promote self-confidence and courage while paying tribute to the ancestors.
-Although the Mensur scar is no longer valued as it once was, I can certainly understand the sex appeal from an archaic and Gothic standpoint.
+Today, German statute defines the purpose of academic fencing as the cultivation of self-confidence and courage, while also honoring ancestral tradition.
+Although the Mensur scar no longer carries the same cultural weight it once did, I can still appreciate its allure—especially through an archaic and Gothic lens.

-Below are a few photos that I found online depicting the Mensur Schmisse.
-I’ve also included one of my own original photos of a hot German gentleman sporting his Mensur scar.
-I won this gem on Ebay years ago, long before I knew what a Mensur scar was.
+Below are several photographs I found online that depict Mensur Schmisse.
+I’ve also included one of my own: an original photograph of a striking German gentleman proudly bearing his Mensur scar.
+I found this gem on eBay years ago—long before I knew what a Mensur scar even was.

 My photo of the German gent with a schmiss (image above).
 There is writing on the back but it’s in Sütterlin script, so it’s difficult to decipher.
 I can make out the date